ronniearistil/Omeca/README.md

 # Melucra

 **The Explainability Core powering the $1.3 Trillion Machine Economy.**
-Melucra captures every action and decision at the source, giving enterprises
+Omeca captures every action and decision at the source, giving enterprises
 clear context, verified proof, and financial clarity across the machine economy.

 ### 🚀 Run Locally